cuba-platform/rich-search-addon/README.md

 ## Data Model

-**Search Field**
+### Search Field

-Has one or more search strategies that are called for each search query.
+Search Field provides one or several search strategies that are called for each search query.

-**Search Strategy**
+### Search Strategy

-Specifies which objects should be returned for this search.
+Search Strategy defines which objects should be returned as a result of the current search request.

-**SearchEntry**
+## SearchEntry

-Search result objects interface.
-Used as return types of result of the search strategy.
-Has id, caption и the name of search strategy which the entry belongs.
+SearchEntry is an interface designed to work with search result objects.
+Each SearchEntry has an id, caption and the name of a search strategy that it belongs to specified.

-**DefaultSearchEntry**
+### DefaultSearchEntry

-Default implementation of SearchEntry.
+DefaultSearchEntry defines the default implementation of SearchEntry.

-**SearchContext**
+### SearchContext

-Contains context depended data for search mechanism (user session/additional params).
+SearchContext provides the context dependent data for the search mechanism, e.g. a user session, additional params.

-**HeaderEntry**
+### HeaderEntry

-Implements header for grouping of strategy results.
+HeaderEntry implements a header for grouping strategy results.

 ## Usage

-Consider using the component in the following example.
-Make a search by system users.
-The corresponding editing screen will be opened for the found user.
+Let us consider an example of how the component can be of use.
+Start by searching for a system user.
+The component finds the required user and opens User Editor.

-The search will be carried out by login.
-To do this, use the following code:
+The system performs search by login.
+In order to configure the component, use the following code:

 ```java
 LoadContext<User> lc = LoadContext.create(User.class);